precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 The first in the list and an important tap hold setting for home row mods is `QUICK_TAP_TERM`, or as I prefer to call it `DOUBLE_PRESS_AUTO_REPEAT_TERM`.

 Over the course of normal computer usage, you will switch back and forth between typing and triggering keyboard shortcuts.
 When the modifiers are on the home row, sooner or later, you will feel the need to press a home row key to type a letter and then pressing that same key in order to activate a modifier.
-However, the default behaviour for a quick tap followed by a hold is to auto-repeat the tapping function of the mod-tap.
+However, the default behavior for a quick tap followed by a hold is to auto-repeat the tapping function of the mod-tap.

 This means that if you use `LSFT_T(KC_L)` for example and you want to type "camelCase", you will end up with "camelllllllllllllllllcase" instead.
 The reason is that you're tapping `LSFT_T(KC_L)` to get "l" and then immediately after, you're holding that same `LSFT_T(KC_L)` key to activate Shift in order to type the capital "C" of "camel**C**ase".